irmen/prog8/docs/source/syntaxreference.rst

     The assembler will include the file as binary bytes at this point, prog8 will not process this at all.
     The optional offset and length can be used to select a particular piece of the file.
     The file is located relative to the current working directory!
+    To reference the contents of the included binary data, you can put a label in your prog8 code just before the %asmbinary.
+An example program for this can be found below at the description of %asminclude.

 .. data:: %asminclude "<filename>"